-Bits 16-19: Interrupt Latched: W
+Bits 24-25: Interrupt Latched: W

 These bits are provided as a copy of the pending bits in this word when the hardware interrupt signal is cleared (from writing a one to bit 31).
-After the user/API interrupt service routine has written a one to bit 31, these bits hold the current value of the pending bits (please see the diagram for the bit position for respective channel/bank).
+After the user/API interrupt service routine has written a one to bit 31, these bits hold the current value of the respective pending bits 8 & 9 (described above).
 This allows user/API applications that want to handle interrupts at the global level to quickly clear the hardware event from the backplane/system and then read these bits to see which channel/bank caused the interrupt.
 The user/API application should clear these respective bits for the next interrupt event handler.
 Multi application processes would read interrupt pending events only at the PE Channel/Bank Level (described above).